Back to blog

 • Appears larger than equivalent round carat weights

-• Watch for the "bow-tie effect" (a dark shadow across the center) in poorly cut stones
+• Watch for the "bow-tie effect" — a dark shadow across the center common in poorly cut stones

 When selecting an oval, length-to-width ratio matters significantly.
-Ratios between 1.35 and 1.50 tend to look most balanced, though personal preference should guide your choice.
-A skilled gemologist can help you evaluate ovals for optimal light performance.
+Ratios between 1.35 and 1.50 tend to look most balanced, though personal preference should guide the final call.
+A skilled gemologist can evaluate any oval for optimal light performance before you commit.

 Cushion

-The cushion cut combines a square or rectangular outline with rounded corners, resembling a pillow.
+The cushion cut combines a square or rectangular outline with softly rounded corners, resembling a pillow.
 This shape has romantic, vintage appeal while still offering substantial sparkle.
-Cushion cuts come in two main varieties: crushed ice (smaller, scattered facets) and chunky (larger, more defined facets).
+Cushion cuts come in two main varieties: crushed ice (smaller, scattered facets for a glittery look) and chunky (larger, more defined facets with stronger flashes of light).

 Key characteristics: